Tutorials p5.strands: Introduction to Shaders

 Pixelating effect

-The top left corner of the screen is now black, as it has a value of (0, 0) in texture coordinates.
-Down in the bottom left, it’s green, showing that the texture coordinates are (0, 1), and there is red in the top right with a value of (1, 0).
+The top-left corner of the screen is now black, as it has a value of (0, 0) in texture coordinates.
+Down in the bottom-left, it’s green, showing that the texture coordinates are (0, 1), and there is red in the top-right with a value of (1, 0).

 This is the entire code for our pixelating shader.
 Put this filter at the bottom of our draw function to pixelate the entire scene by calling filter(pixelShader).
-We also need to use baseFilterShader().modify(pixelateCallback) to construct the shader as before.
+We also need to use buildFilterShader(pixelateCallback) to construct the shader as before.

 Bloom

-In postprocessing, bloom is an effect which makes the brightest parts of an image bleed out and cause the surrounding pixels to light up.
+In post-processing, “bloom” is an effect which makes the brightest parts of an image bleed out and cause the surrounding pixels to light up.
 This produces the sense that light is emitting from parts of the scene, but without any expensive lighting calculations.

 Bloom works by taking a blurred version of the image and setting some threshold values.
-Anything above that threshold (i.e. the brightest parts of an image) will be added to the original, non blurred version of the image.
+Anything above that threshold (i.e., the brightest parts of an image) will be added to the original, non-blurred version of the image.
 This creates a glow around the original objects.

-We could write the shader to produce the blurred image, but p5.js already has provided us with a filter(BLUR) which we can use.
+We could write the shader to produce the blurred image, but p5.js already provides us with a filter(BLUR) which we can use.
 We will have to approach this effect slightly differently.
 Firstly, we will need to create a p5.Framebuffer object to capture the contents of the canvas before we blur it.

 let originalImage;